-15FICC is an informal council consisting of federal agencies, whose mission is to help local, tribal, state, and federal public safety agencies improve public safety response through more effective and efficient interoperable wireless communications by reducing duplication in programs and activities, identifying and promoting best practices and coordinating federal grants, technical assistance, training, and standards.
+&lt;sup>14FICC is an informal council consisting of federal agencies, whose mission is to help local, tribal, state, and federal public safety agencies improve public safety response through more effective and efficient interoperable wireless communications by reducing duplication in programs and activities, identifying and promoting best practices, and coordinating federal grants, technical assistance, training, and standards.
 Proposed FICC members are federal agencies within DOJ, DHS, Defense, Agriculture, Health and Human Services, and Commerce.

-a strategy to best utilize the SAFECOM program and examining options to enforce the new coordination and reporting process.
+investments in interoperability; (2) developing standards; and (3) developing a national architecture for addressing communications interoperability problems.
+They said identification of all current and planned federal agency communications programs affecting federal, state, and local wireless interoperability is difficult.
+According to these officials, OMB is developing a strategy to best utilize the SAFECOM program and examining options to enforce the new coordination and reporting process.
 SAFECOM officials said they are working to formalize the new reporting and coordination process by developing written agreements with other federal agencies and by obtaining concurrence of major state and local associations to the SAFECOM governance structure.
 SAFECOM officials noted that this newly refocused SAFECOM role does not include providing technical assistance or conducting operational testing of equipment.
-They said that their authority to conduct such activities will come from DHS enabling directives.
+They said that their authority to conduct such activities would come from DHS enabling directives.
 SAFECOM officials also said that they have no enforcement authority to require other agencies to use the SAFECOM grant guidance in their funding decisions or to require agencies to provide grant program information to them for use in their database.